Experiences that Blend Classroom and Community

 FUNdraising & Fostering Community

 DaVinci Academy enjoys a very active PTO, which is engaged in both fundraising and community building events.
-The annual spaghetti dinner and silent auction, Family Bingo Night, the uniform swap and various box-top, labels and bottle-cap fundraising projects are a sampling of what they do.
+The annual spring carnival, Family Bingo Night, the uniform swap and box-top fundraising projects are a sampling of what they do.
 Visit the PTO page for more information.

 Students and Staff Collaborate to Create a Positive School Environment